 Have you ever heard the saying “You’re only as good as your tools”?
 A skilled sharpshooter will always be less effective than the nervous, shaky guy with a good rifle and accurate scope.
 The tools are what bring everything together.
 Hopefully, you have aligned yourself with a software vendor who can meet your needs both now and moving forward.

 If you have not already, your company should consider in a space management tool, for proper management of your real estate.
 You will need your AutoCad facility drawings, which provides accurate information regarding the facility space, layout, and square footage.
 If you don't have access to your AutoCad drawings, check with the building architect, building manager, or furniture salesman, as each should be able to provide you with the necessary information.

 The benefits of investing in a space management software tool are realized from Day One, where you begin to build an accurate picture of who is using what and where.
 As you build on this data, you will start to identify trends, which will help you determine how to manage future changes.
 For many, analysis and planning reveal that reallocating space and repurposing poorly used space will avoid moving to a new facility.
 Coupling your space management software with other tools such as mobile applications, asset management, and move management modules, offer further in-depth analysis.

-As companies seek out new and innovative ways to expand their businesses while also cutting costs, many are realizing the added value of investments in tools such as facility management software.
+As companies seek out new and innovative ways to expand their businesses while also cutting costs, many are realizing the added value of investments in tools such as IWMS software and a facility management software.
 Adopting new technologies such as space management software offer us a better understanding of our business practices, realizing new opportunities in the process.
 With the right information and arsenal of tools, we set ourselves up for accomplishing organizational goals that before seemed far-reaching or unattainable.